marhop/verso/README.md

 # Verso

-## A simple XMP metadata editor for JPEG images
+## An (XMP/JPEG) image metadata editor

-Verso is a tool for editing image metadata embedded in JPEG files.
-Metadata can be used e.g. to describe the image's content, the depicted persons, items and location, to provide information about the date and circumstances of its creation and to state its creator and any rights/license information.
+Verso is a tool for editing metadata embedded in image files.
+Metadata can be used for example to describe the image's content and the depicted persons, to provide information about the date of its creation and to state its creator and any rights/license information.

-Metadata created with Verso is structured with [Dublin Core] [DC] elements and stored in [XMP format] [XMP] inside the JPEG files.
-(There is no support for editing EXIF or IPTC metadata!)
+Verso's default configuration makes it an editor for [XMP] [XMP] metadata embedded in JPEG files.
+The metadata fields are structured with the [Dublin Core] [DC] elements Description, Date, Creator and Rights.

+Since metadata editing is based on [Phil Harvey's ExifTool] [ET] and Verso is highly configurable you may adjust the metadata elements that can be displayed and edited, as long as ExifTool can handle them.
+So Verso can easily be adapted to edit for example IPTC or EXIF instead of (or in addition to) XMP metadata, just by messing with the configuration file.

 Verso is written in Perl and features a Gtk3 GUI.
-Metadata editing is based on [Phil Harvey's ExifTool] [ET].

 ![Verso screenshot](screenshot.jpg)